xot/ElectraOne/DOCUMENTATION.md

 ### MIDI mapping

-All Live *device* parameters (including buttons) can be mapped to respond to incoming MIDI CC messages.
+Almost all Live *device* parameters (including buttons) can be mapped to respond to incoming MIDI CC messages.
 This is done using:

 ```
 Live.MidiMap.map_midi_cc(midi_map_handle, parameter, midi_channel, cc_no, map_mode, avoid_takeover)